 Hopefully, you can now realize the crucial importance of telomeres.
 When they become worn out and frayed, they send signals to the cells to stop dividing.

 This causes our tissues to have a harder time regenerating.
 The result is the increase in age-related diseases.

 Therefore, the key to good health and longevity is to protect our precious telomeres.
-The good news is that our lifestyles can play a huge role in the health of our telomeres, both good and bad.
+The good news is that our lifestyles can play a massive role in the health of our telomeres, both good and bad.

 Numerous studies have concluded that oxidative stress -- a build-up of dangerous molecules called free radicals -- can speed up telomere shrinkage.
 As damage increases, telomeres are no longer able to carry out their protective role.